 Note: As a resource for my readers, I’ve begun a year-long weekly blog series on the overall gambling situation in each U.S. state, territory, and district.
 Included in each post are insights regarding each state’s gaming board website.
-See Slot Machine Casino Gambling: State-By-State Online Resource for U.S. Casino Slots Enthusiasts.
+See my State-By-State Online Resource for U.S. Casino Slots Enthusiasts.

 Be sure to read my Identifying Your Gambling Goals to help clarify, if necessary, what you are genuinely looking for in a casino.
 Knowing your goals will assist with picking the best casino for you.

 Remember, you’re not looking for the best slot machine.
 Not right now, anyway.
-That comes later, in Choosing Candidate Slot Machines.
+That starts later in Choosing Candidate Slot Machines.
 Right now, you’re looking for the best casino.

-Yes, it is possible to perform a physical assessment of a casino one has never been to before, local or otherwise.
+Yes, it is possible to perform a physical assessment of a casino one has never been to before, local or not.
 To do so, a simple way is to look around for any slot operators paying out jackpots.
 How many do you see in, say, 30 minutes?

 The most straightforward approach is to visit the casino’s high limit slot room on a busy night at the casino.
 How many jackpots do you see being won after a few minutes?
 Don’t have time to wait?

 You’ll need to visit all the casinos you’re assessing on equally busy nights, to be able to compare casinos.
 What you are looking for is one casino standing out in front of all the others with, say, twice as many jackpots.
 If they are all about the same number, then try other assessment approaches.

 Assessing casinos via a physical walk-through is also helpful to determine if a casino has whatever is essential to your gambling goals.
 Look around.
 What do they have?
 What do you want them to have?